Preserving paintings and frames

 Each different layer of a painting poses some risk of deterioration.
 We’ve outlined the main materials in paintings and their associated issues.

-Size is an invisible solution used for stiffening fabrics and canvases, is applied to paintings to reduce the absorption of priming, paint and varnish into the fabric.
+‘Size’ is an invisible solution used for stiffening fabrics and canvases.
+It’s applied to paintings to reduce the absorption of priming, paint, and varnish into the fabric.
 This can deteriorate as the result of direct water damage or high relative humidity levels.
-Occasionally it could cause priming and paint to delaminate from the canvas.
+Occasionally it can cause priming and paint to delaminate from the canvas.

 Priming and ground layers

 These serve two functions.
-They provide a suitable surface on which to apply the paint and create a tonal base for the composition.
-It is generally a stable layer, but if the artist used experimental materials then the paint could flake or tent.
+They provide a suitable surface on which to apply paint and create a tonal base for the composition.
+It’s generally a stable layer, but if the artist has used experimental materials, then the paint could flake or tent.

-Paint is, in its simplest form, the mixture of pigment and medium.
+Paint is a mixture of pigment and medium.
 The medium varies according to the type of paint.
-Oil paint binds using linseed oil, watercolour uses gum arabic and acrylic uses a synthetic resin.
+Oil paint binds using linseed oil, watercolour uses gum arabic, and acrylic uses a synthetic resin.

-The stability of a paint layer depends as much on its method of application and/ or adulteration with additives (a popular 19th century development), as it does on environmental considerations.
-Many conservators specialise in the deterioration of paint and are able to identify problems based on the shape and type of cracking.
-Consult one of these experts if you are unsure of the issues facing your paintings.
+The stability of a paint layer depends on its method of application, any adulteration with additives, and its environment.
+Many conservators specialise in the deterioration of paint and can identify problems based on the shape and type of cracking.
+Consult one of these experts if you’re unsure of the issues facing your paintings.

-Below are some of the terms, explained in the glossary, they may use to describe deterioration in paint:
+Below are some of the terms, explained in the glossary at the bottom of the page, which are used to describe deterioration in paint:

 - Stretcher marks